-At the 2017 TEES Annual Research Conference, researchers came together to create 18 multi-institution collaborations and pitched them to a panel of judges at the end of the conference.
-TEES awarded $20,000 for the first place collaboration and provided $2,500 in seed funding to each of the additional 17 collaborations.
+At the 2018 TEES Annual Research Conference, researchers came together to create and pitch multi-institution research collaborations to a panel of judges at the end of the conference.
+TEES awarded $20,000 for the first place collaboration and provided $2,500 in seed funding to 10 additional collaborations.

 Principal Investigator: Sarhan Musa, Prairie View A&M University

 Team Members: Paula deWitte, Texas A&M University; Camille Gibson, Prairie View A&M University

 This collaboration will develop a curriculum based on the human aspects of cybersecurity resulting in a well-trained cybersecurity workforce for the state and nation.

 Advanced Vehicle Technologies